Saeed7596/DevOps/Docker/docker-ssl-nginx-certbot.md

 > set ssl with docker

-all step should be happened with the user that create the app for example `gitlab_ssh` user
+all step should be happened with the user that create the app for example `user_ssh` user

 > first step => **nano `docker-nginx.yml`**
 ```yml